Skip to main content

 Modify a Key

 Click on a key to modify it.
 You can modify the key’s time, value and the easing function which will impact the way time passes from that key to the next.
-Here are examples of the easing functions available.
+Examples of the easing functions available.

 Delete a Key